LexCarey/Valorant_Strategy_Roulette/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Important: Most features require an exact copy of my database structure (which I don't have publically available), meaning a majority of the functions will not work on your local copy.
-I reccomend checking out the <a href="https://invrtofficial.com/">live site</a> if you'd like to see everything in action.

-If you would still like to run a local copy, you can follow the steps below.
+If you would like to run a local copy, follow the steps below.

 ### Prerequisites